get-convex/convex-helpers/packages/convex-helpers/README.md

 ## Triggers

-Register trigger function to run whenever data in a table changes.
+Register trigger functions to run whenever data in a table changes via `ctx.db.insert`, `ctx.db.patch`, `ctx.db.replace`, or `ctx.db.delete`.
 The functions run in the same transaction as the mutation, atomically with the data change.

-Use triggers to keep denormalized data up-to-date, schedule async follow-up work, or throw errors if the write is unauthorized.

 Triggers pair with [custom functions](#custom-functions) to hook into each Convex mutation defined.
 Here's an example of using triggers to do four things: